League Rules (SCOR - U18-U21) 2020-2021

 (A) Any Club wishing to proceed on tours during the playing season must make application, in writing, to the League Secretary no later than 31st December of the season in which they wish to tour.
 The Management Committee will consider such applications and inform the Club of the outcome within twenty-eight (28) days of receipt.

-(B) Any Club/team wishing to participate in any competitions outside the Competition (Oxford Mail Youth Football League) such as summer tournaments during the playing season must make application, in writing, to the League Secretary no later than two months before the date of the outside competition.
+(B) Any Club/team wishing to participate in any competitions outside the Competition (Oxfordshire Youth Football League) such as summer tournaments during the playing season must make application, in writing, to the League Secretary no later than two months before the date of the outside competition.
 Such applications will only be considered when the requesting team has completed or will have completed their League fixtures.
 The Management Committee will consider such applications and inform the Club of the outcome within fourteen (14) days of receipt.

 (A) At the start of each season the Management Committee will determine the size of the various divisions taking into account the number of teams entered, the number of days available for playing fixtures, the dictates of cup competitions and County Cup competitions.